petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/managing-site-urls/configuring-virtual-hosts-site-urls.md

 # Configuring Virtual Hosts Site URLs

-A virtual host connects a domain name (i.e., `www.helloworld.com`) to a Site.
+A virtual host connects a domain name (e.g., `www.helloworld.com`) to a Site.
 This can be a full domain or a subdomain (e.g. `developers.helloworld.com`).
 You can use this to host a number of websites as separate Sites on one Liferay DXP server.
 Follow these steps to configure virtual hosts Site URLs:

 1. With your provider, set the DNS name to point to your Liferay DXP instance's IP address. <!-- I think we can take this .5 step further by either linking to a often cited resource on how on a common domain name provider, a user would update the DNS name to point to a particular IP address. -->